nvi-inc/fs-vgos/fs-vgos.md

 Make test recording
 -------------------

-> TODO: verify this

-a.
-This is to help with debugging, display and clear the Mark 6 message
+1. This is to help with debugging, display and clear the Mark 6 message
     queue:

     ```fs